 Why choose OOTHY?

-With more than 15 years of experience, our laboratory uses state-of-the-art equipment and highly qualified personnel for processing and storing stem cells.
+With more than 15 years of experience, we use state-of-the-art equipment and highly qualified personnel for processing and storing stem cells.
 We ensure the highest quality standards are upheld, thus providing the best possible service for our clients.
 Our highly qualified laboratory director has overseen tens of thousands of processed cord blood, adipose and dental pulp units, and has also supervised the release of a large number of units for transplant procedures.
-The laboratory technicians are highly experienced in processing and storing stem cell tissue samples.
+Our laboratory technicians are highly experienced in processing and storing stem cell tissue samples.

 What are the costs?